intendednull/yewdux/docs/src/persistence.md

 ## Tab sync

 Normally if your application is open in multiple tabs, the persistent storage is not updated in any tab other than the current one.
-If you want a store to sync in all tabs, add `storage_tab_sync` to the macro.
+If you want storage to sync in all tabs, add `storage_tab_sync` to the macro.

 ```rust